MysteriousRSA/Custom.Crosshairs/README.md

             Crosshair_1
             {
                 "ui"                        "ui/crosshair_alternator" //THis is the Croshair
-                "base_spread"               "3.0"   //This is a spread Multiplier }
+                "base_spread"               "3.0"   //This is a spread Multiplier, Line doesnt exist by default }
         }
     }